 Gotcha!
 The Goethe pronunciation is “Gur-ta."
 Outside of Germans, five-time Jeopardy champions, and bus drivers, few locals actually know how to pronounce Goethe.
 “But what’s in a name?” wrote William Shakespeare.
 And just like Johann Wolfgang von Goethe, Willie The Shake has a Chicago street named after him.
 Except, unlike Goethe, most people can pronounce his name.

 Paulina has an “eye” in it.
-Just like Cuyler, which was named for Edward Cuyler, who built a railroad between Chicago and Janesville, Wisconsin.
+Like Cuyler, which was named for Edward Cuyler, built a railroad between Chicago and Janesville, Wisconsin.